Sdelsaz/PIN-for-Admin/README.md

  You can use one of the following attributes to popiulate with a random PIN in Jamf Pro, make sure to choose an attribute that isn't actually used.

- - assetTag
+ - -assetTag
- - endUsername
+ - -endUsername
- - realname
+ - -realname
- - email
+ - -email
- - position
+ - -position
- - building
+ - -building
- - department
+ - -department
- - phone
+ - -phone
- - room
+ - -room

  You can set the attribute to be used in Parameter 5.
 If no attribute is set, the default is the assetTag.